 Florida National University, Hialeah Campus, is located in the northwest area of Miami-Dade County.
 The campus occupies approximately 56,000 sq. ft.
-It includes a media center; dental, medical, language, X-ray, and computer Labs; reception area; cafeteria; child care facility, and administrative offices.
-There is adequate lighted parking, and the building is equipped with elevators-two of the three campuses are located on second floors of shopping centers- and wide aisles for accessibility by physically challenged persons.
+It includes a media center; dental, medical, language, X-ray, and computer Labs; reception area; cafeteria; childcare facility, and administrative offices.
+There is adequate lighted parking, and the building is equipped with elevators and wide aisles for accessibility by physically challenged persons.
 The main campus occupies its own 4 story building.
 FNU student records are housed at this campus.